dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 {{< figure src="/flent/good_results/example.svg" >}}

-explaining everything that can go wrong would take pages and pages - which I intend to do someday in the hope that more folk learn to read a rrul plot and what it means.
+Explaining everything that can go wrong would take pages and pages - which I intend to do someday in the hope that more folk learn to read a rrul plot and what it means.